 Generally speaking, Tennessee is an Employment-at-Will State, which means that an employer can terminate you for any reason that they want, so long as it is not illegal.
 Examples of illegal activity include, but are not limited to, age, race and age discrimination, whistleblowing, being terminated...Read more »

 Generally speaking, Tennessee is an Employment-at-Will State.
 This means that they can refuse to hire you for any reason whatsoever, so long as it is not "illegal."
-Some examples of illegal activity are race, age or sex discrimination, discrimination for whistleblowing, and many others.
-If their...Read more »
+Some examples of illegal activity are race, age or sex discrimination, discrimination for whistleblowing, and many others....Read more »

 Yes, an employer can refuse to hire a person based on criminal convictions as long as they do not discriminate on the basis of race, color, religion, sex, or national origin.
 So if the company policy is not to hire anyone with a felony conviction for X crime, that is fine.
 If they have hire...Read more »